-From Kayla on August 3rd, 2010 in General Remodel
+From Dean Dowd on August 03, 2010 in General Remodel

 Feeling a little cramped in your quarters?
 Before throwing in the towel and moving out, take a look at these 5 ways to get the most out of the square footage you already have.
 After all, improving is far easier than moving.